Egypt convicts 43, including Americans, in NGO case

 CAIRO (Reuters) - An Egyptian court convicted 43 Americans, Europeans, Egyptians and other Arabs on Tuesday in a case against democracy promotion groups that plunged U.S.-Egyptian ties into their worst crisis in decades.

-U.S. Secretary of State John Kerry harshly criticized the decision, calling it “incompatible with the transition to democracy” and a violation of the government’s commitment to support civil society as it emerges from years of authoritarian rule by former President Hosni Mubarak, a close U.S. ally.
+U.S. Secretary of State John Kerry harshly criticized the decision, calling it “incompatible with the transition to democracy” and a violation of the government’s commitment to support civil society as it emerges from years of authoritarian rule by close U.S. ally former President Hosni Mubarak.

 The Egyptian investigation focused on charges that the groups were operating without necessary approvals and had received funds from abroad illegally.
 Eleven Egyptians who faced lesser charges were handed one-year suspended sentences.